Abhav04/Rock-Paper-Scissors-Arduino/README.md

 - **Potentiometer** is used by the player to change the sensitivity of LCD display.
 - The result is displayed using the **LED display**.
 - Game logic is implemented using Arduino IDE.
+-
+- ## Getting Started
+1. Clone or download this repository.
+2. Open the `.ino` file in **Arduino IDE**.
+3. Connect the components as per the code.
+4. Upload the sketch to your **Arduino Nano**.
+5. Power up the board and start playing.